archaict/Project/Network/readme.md

 #### Home Directory [~]

 To show hidden files use `ctrl + h`, you will then see hidden files that resides here.
-When you customize your system, you'll se all your configs here.
+When you customize your system, you'll see all your configs here.
 To navigate your folder, you might need to use `pcmanfm` or any file manager for as GUI software, or use `ranger` in command-line interfaces.